 Is your CBD extract sourced from hemp or marijuana?

-Our broad-spectrum CBD is a cannabinoid-rich extract derived from the Cannabis sativa L. plant grown in accordance with federal and state laws.
-It is non-addictive, non-psychoactive, and THC-free.
+Our CBD isolate is a cannabinoid-rich extract derived from the Cannabis sativa L. plant grown in accordance with UK and EU laws.
+It is non-addictive, non-intoxicating, and THC-free.

 Where is your hemp grown?

-We source our hemp in the CO, United States, from an ISO 9001 Certified CBD Manufacturer.
+We source our hemp in the state of Colorado in the United Statesfro m an ISO 9001 Certified CBD Manufacturer.

 Is your CBD tested in 3rd Party Labs?

 Yes, we only source our CBD from trusted suppliers who test each batch for residual solvents, heavy metals, pesticides, microbials, and cannabinoids.
-Additionally, we send each batch we manufacture to our own third-party testing for yeast and mould, as well as CBD and THC levels, in order to ensure high-quality, legal products.
+Additionally, we send each batch we manufacture to our own third-party testing for yeast and mould as well as CBD and THC levels in order to ensure that each consumer has access to high-quality, legal products.
 You can review batch results on each product page.

 Are there documents available which guarantee that your products are THC free?

-Yes, we test for CBD and THC levels —as well as toxins —in order to ensure high-quality, legal products.
+Yes, we test for CBD and THC levels —as well as toxins —in order to ensure that our consumers receive safe and legal products.

 Will this product show up on a THC drug test?